 Good news, chocolate lovers: Your go-to indulgence can help get you in the mood.
 Dark chocolate contains flavonoids that have been shown to reduce stress and relax blood vessels, sending blood to all the right regions—no Twinkie can claim that.
 Those same flavonoids can also help diminish body fat, which can boost your confidence in bed, making it easier to focus on the main attraction.
 Just be sure to avoid the worst dark chocolates for weight loss and instead, opt for an ounce of our go-to bar, Lindt 85% Cocoa Excellence.
 It carries notes of sweet stone fruits and, unlike other bars, doesn't contain alkalized cocoa, which contains far fewer beneficial flavonoids.

-Don't forget that Certain foods for your sex drive can ensure you look, feel and perform your best in the sack, giving you the confidence you desire and the stamina you need.
-You probably know some to avoid (like onions; Google it), but Eat This, Not That! found 7 other sneaky eats that could end your night prematurely.
-Scroll down to get in the know and stay safe out there!
+Don't forget that certain foods for your sex drive can ensure you look, feel and perform your best in the sack, giving you the confidence you desire and the stamina you need.
+You probably know some to avoid (like onions; Google it), but Eat This, Not That! found other sneaky eats that could end your night prematurely.
+Check them out in this story: 7 Surprising Foods That Kill Your Sex Drive.